-Unsafe Smoking
+Unsafe Smoking (page 50)

 - · Burns cigarettes down to fingertips

 - Smoking in unauthorized areas

 - Not using ashtrays or other containers

-- Smoking when using oxygen
+- · Smoking when using oxygen

 - Includes instances where there is an actual, accidental fire

-• Has the individual been assessed for safe smoking?
+Has the individual been assessed for safe smoking?

 - · Behavior requires immediate attention

 - Keep the individual safe

 - · Be familiar with resident rights

-- Assess for safe smoking
+- · Assess for safe smoking

-Esperanza Webb, 84 has smoked most of her life.
+Esperanza Webb, 84 has smoked most of her life and she is now in your care.
 You find her smoking in bed - something that she claims she has always done and you can't stop her.
 How can you support Esperanza using the three-step process?